Tony Luke

 Tony Luke Kocherry (born 10 November 1985) is an Indian actor who predominantly appears in Malayalam films.
-He began his career as a fashion model and later forayed into cinema, debuting with Oozham (2016) in a supporting role.
+He began his career as a fashion model and later forayed into cinema, debuting with Oozham (2016) in a negative role.
 In 2019, Tony made his Bollywood debut with a supporting role in the crime thriller Badla (2019), starring Amitabh Bachchan and Taapsee Pannu.

 Early life

 Tony was born to Thresia Kocherry and Luke Kocherry on 10 November 1985, at Kochi, Kerala in India.
 He is an IT engineering graduate from the PES University in Bangalore and a post-graduate in International Business Administration (IBA) from Regent's Business School London.
 Tony attended The Choice School, Ernakulam where he was active in sports.

 Career

 Modelling

 The actor started modelling at the age of 19 in Bangalore while in college.
 In 2005, he debuted as an international model represented by Major Model Management in Milan, Italy.

 In 2014, Tony played a minor role in an experimental short film named Karma Cartel, which went on to win awards and honors in various film festivals across the globe.